<img alt="" src="https://secure.office-insightdetails.com/788655.png" style="display:none;">

 • Quadrant II - Jump fast, but not very high (i.e. needs more strength-based training)

 • Quadrant III - Duds.
-Could be new untrained athletes coming into the system.
+It could be new untrained athletes coming into the system.
 They could also suck.
 They need to work on both.

 • Quadrant IV - Jumps high, but not very fast (i.e. needs more speed-based training)